brunesto/tit4tat/README.md

 ## Caveat emptor
-When using --inplace=true, this utility will **modify** your files ... backup advised
+When using --overwrite=true, this utility will **modify** your files ... backup recommended